zimolzak/CleanoPheno/er-revisit-critical.md

 % 2024-01-04
 % Andrew Zimolzak, MD, MMSc

+# Criteria

 Discharged from ED to home (exclude SNF) then return to ED and is admitted to ICU, OR, or admission with surgical or another procedure within $X$ days.

 - Include any readmission, regardless of timeframe, but within 5 days.
 - Exclude elective returns.
 - Include patients with malignancies.
 - ICU readmission within 3 days
 - OR/ Procedure within 7 days

-- Exclude patients with diagnosis on initial visit (in problem list) of
+- Exclude patients with diagnosis on initial visit (in problem list or prior inpatient/outpatient encounter diagnosis codes) of the following.
+The intent is to target "conditions that result in expectant waiting," or conditions that are expected to recur.

     - Cholelithiasis
     - Biliary colic
     - Renal colic
     - LVAD patients

 - Consider age in future/ build option

-# cholelithiasis
+# Definitions

+## Cholelithiasis

 - K80